Quantitative and qualitative customer feedback are both valuable sources of business data, and yet most qualitative data goes unused.

 MonkeyLearn provides a suite of ready-to-use text analysis tools that help you mine huge amounts of qualitative feedback in next to no time.
 You can use sentiment analysis to automatically detect emotions in your data, or topic analysis to discover which aspects of your business customers mention most often.
 Other capabilities, like keyword extraction, are useful to highlight common words or themes within your data or summarize whole texts.

-This all-in-one text analysis and data visualization solution provides a template for each type of qualitative data, whether social media, reviews, surveys, or email, and automatically runs your data through each analysis technique (topic, sentiment, and keywords).
+This all-in-one text analysis and data visualization solution provides a template for all types of qualitative data, whether social media, reviews, surveys, or email, and automatically runs your data through each analysis technique (topic, sentiment, and keywords).

 Finally, results are displayed in a striking dashboard, so you can easily spot trends and patterns in the same way you would with quantitative data.